svsaraf/minimalmailmerge/README.md

 # Gmail Draft Creator

-This is a simple Python script that connects to your Gmail inbox and creates a draft with the message "Hello World" using the Gmail API.
+This is a simple Python script that connects to your Gmail inbox and creates a draft message templatized with Jinja2.
+This script creates one draft per row in the CSV, so can create 100s of drafts at once.

+I find that creating gmail drafts is better than sending emails directly, because it gives an intermediate place (the draft view) where I can customize or modify drafts before they are sent.

 ## Prerequisites